 She became a service coordinator in 1997 and received her CORE training Certificate, required MSC (Medicaid Service Coordinator) as well as New York State Department of Health trainings.
 Karen was employed at a contracted OPWDD (Office for People with Disabilities) agency for several years, was manager/client advocate of a mental health business office, alcohol and substance abuse office manager, was a nurse at a large assisted living facility, and supervised at a local licensed home care agency, before building KIGI.

-Amy Leininger is the director of Day Services.
+Amy Leininger is the Director of Agency Operations.
 Amy graduated from Empire State University with a Bachelor’s in Community and Human Services.
 Amy has years of experience working with people with disabilities and caring for people in a variety of capacities.
 Amy has worked/cared for diverse populations including those with developmental disabilities, IDD, ADHD, Spina bifida, Traumatic Brain Injuries, Behavioral Health, and more.
 Amy has professional as well as personal experience caring for those with complex special needs.
-She has enjoyed working with children and adults with disabilities through the OPWDD waiver programs (day program, day program country supervisor, residential services, residential management, clinical assistant and service coordination).
+She has enjoyed working with children and adults with disabilities through the OPWDD waiver programs (day program, day program county supervisor, residential services, residential management, clinical assistant and service coordination).
 She has also worked with other populations such as those with dementia and geriatrics.
 Amy has extensive management experience and training since 2008.

 Amy enjoys helping people improve their quality of life by giving people respect and dignity while providing positive quality services to those who are in need.
 Amy grew up with a sibling who had special needs that included physical as well as intellectual disabilities.
-In 2015, Amy’s sister passed away from the complexity of her needs.
 Amy’s sister has inspired her to care for others and improve the quality of services being provided with the same expectations that she expected for her sister and more.
-Some things Amy enjoys during on her free time is to be with her family, go kayaking, do crafts and go to the beach.

 Martha Devaney – Director of Finance